 - Receipt certifying the payment of service fee for application.

-- In the event that family members of the property owner also wish to gain residency, their documents must also be provided: Travel document (passport), proof of kinship (birth certificate, marriage certificate etc.), photo 3×4, proof of legal stay in Georgia (if applicable).
+- In the event that family members of the property owner also wish to gain residency, their documents must also be provided: Travel document (passport), proof of kinship (birth certificate, marriage certificate, etc.), photo 3×4, & proof of legal stay in Georgia (if applicable).

-Your application done for you?
+Want your application done for you?
 See our residency application service.

-Residence permit for family reunification
+Residence Permit for family reunification

-To obtain a residence permit for family reunification, a the foreign applicant must submit the following documents to the Agency:
+To obtain a residence permit for family reunification, the foreign applicant must submit the following documents to the Agency: